-- Self- exploration activities- This is to include activities that helps the recipient become aware of their interests, skills, and values that can help guide the career exploration/development. - Vocational Assessments- Assessments can be used to further develop the career goal. - Career Exploration- Activities that helps the recipient learn how to identify career and life goals that are consistent with their interests, skills and values.
-It also involves opportunities to learn about the skills and qualities required to be successful in various career and the education and training needed to pursue the career.

-- Volunteering- to be done in the community in the areas identified in career exploration activities.
-This will help to further define a career. - Ongoing career counseling- on-going discussions should be had with the recipient to help them answer questions they may have or to assist them in any aspect of defining a career goal - Benefits planning- should be completed by a Certified Work Incentive Coordinator to assist the recipient in answering any questions regarding Social Security benefits and working - Financial literacy -is intended to assist the recipient in gaining skills and knowledge in the area of their personal finances which will help them in making more cost-conscious decisions - Assistive technology (AT) assessments as needed to enhance a recipients' employability - Job shadowing- type of work based learning which allows recipients to 'shadow' someone who works in a particular area of interests for a short period of time to gain a better understanding of what the duties are of a specific type of job. - Tours of businesses and meetings to learn about what businesses do and career opportunities- type of work-based learning which allows recipients to meet with employers in specific businesses to find out more about a business that they may be interested in working. - Internships- type of work-based learning which allows recipients to secure internships (either paid or unpaid) in a business in order to learn more in depth aspects of the particular job they are interested in doing. - Apprenticeships- Type of work-based learning which allows recipients to secure apprenticeships that will help them develop skills in a particular area and further define a career goal; and - Any other activities that may assist the recipient in increasing their knowledge in areas that can assist the recipient in making decisions which leads to an employment goal and career path
+- Self- exploration activities- This is to include activities that helps the beneficiary become aware of their interests, skills, and values that can help guide the career exploration/development. - Vocational Assessments- Assessments can be used to further develop the career goal. - Career Exploration- Activities that helps the beneficiary learn how to identify career and life goals that are consistent with their interests, skills and values.
+It also involves opportunities to learn about the skills and qualities required to be successful in various career and the education and training needed to pursue the career. - Volunteering- to be done in the community in the areas identified in career exploration activities.
+This will help to further define a career. - Ongoing career counseling- on-going discussions should be had with the beneficiary to help them answer questions they may have or to assist them in any aspect of defining a career goal - Benefits planning- should be completed by a Certified Work Incentive Coordinator to assist the beneficiary in answering any questions regarding Social Security benefits and working - Financial literacy -is intended to assist the beneficiary in gaining skills and knowledge in the area of their personal finances which will help them in making more cost-conscious decisions - Assistive technology (AT) assessments as needed to enhance a beneficiaries' employability - Job shadowing- type of work based learning which allows beneficiaries to 'shadow' someone who works in a particular area of interests for a short period of time to gain a better understanding of what the duties are of a specific type of job.